opcua-lads/lads-server-collection/servers/lads-balance/README.md

 * Device Integration
 * Machinery Basics
 * Asset Management Basics

-Although it is not an implementation of the Weighing Companion Specification it lends on its definitions and naming.
+Although this server does not implement the Weighing Companion Specification it lends on its definitions and naming.

 ## Supported Protocols
 The gataway currently supports the following well known serial protocols